-632 Practicum in Reading.
+Practicum in Reading.
 (3-6).
-Prerequisite: REA 608, 617, 622, 629, EDU 630 and 24 hours of graduate EDU courses, or permission from the director of graduate education.
+Prerequisite: REA 608, 617, 622, 629, EDU 630 and 24 hours of graduate EDU courses, or permission from the Chair of Graduate Education.
+Passing the Foundations of Readin test prior to enrollment is required.

 This practicum course provides directed field-based applications of effective teaching, research in reading instruction, and instructional methodology to promote reading progress and prevent reading difficulties with diverse populations.